CyberShadow/btdu/README.md

 After picking a logical offset to sample, btdu asks btrfs what is located at that offset. btrfs replies with zero or more locations.
 Out of these locations, btdu picks one location where it should place the sample within its tree.
 We call this location the canonical location.

-The way in which btdu selects the canonical location aims to prefer better visualization of what the data is used for.
+The way in which btdu selects the canonical location aims to prefer better visualization of what the data is used for, i.e., the simplest explanation for what is using this disk space.
 For instance, if one location is longer than the other, then the shorter is chosen, as the longer is more likely to point at a snapshot or other redundant clone of the shorter one.

 Examples: